Buy To Let Mortgages

 Securing a buy to let mortgage deal is not the only expense when it comes to renting out your property.
 You will also need to ensure that you budget for:

-- Letting agent fees – you don’t have to use a letting agent to rent out or manage your rental property, but it can be more convenient to do so, in which case you will need to factor this cost into your overall expenses.
+- Letting agent fees – you don’t have to use a letting agent to rent out or manage your rental property, but it can be more convenient to do so.
+If you do use a letting agent, then you will need to factor this cost into your overall expenses.

 - Maintenance – as a landlord, you will be responsible for the upkeep of the property